 - 340 beautifully landscaped acres

-- 21 academic and service facilities, including Christ Chapel; Folke Bernadotte Memorial Library; Alfred Nobel Hall of Science; Olin Hall (for math, computer science, and physics); Schaefer Fine Arts Center; Confer and Vickner halls (languages); Lund Center (athletics, health and exercise science); C. Charles Jackson Campus Center; Old Main (religion, philosophy, classics, and political science); and the newly completed Beck Academic Hall (communication studies, economics & management, history, psychology, and sociology & anthropology)
+- 21 academic and service facilities, including Christ Chapel; Folke Bernadotte Memorial Library; C. Charles Jackson Campus Center; Alfred Nobel Hall of Science (biology, chemistry, geography, geology); Olin Hall (math, computer science, and physics); Schaefer Fine Arts Center (art, music, theatre/dance); Confer and Vickner halls (languages); Lund Center (athletics, health/ exercise science); Mattson Hall (education, nursing); Old Main (classics, philosophy, political science, and religion); and Beck Academic Hall (communication studies, economics/management, history, psychological science, and sociology/ anthropology)

-- 13 residence halls and apartment complexes and 7 College-owned houses, accommodating more than 2,000 students on campus
+- 14 residence halls and apartment/town house complexes and 5 College-owned houses, accommodating more than 2,200 students on campus

 - Hillstrom Museum of Art

-- More than 25 bronzeworks by noted sculptor and alumnus Paul Granlund installed on the campus
+- More than 25 bronzeworks by the late Paul Granlund, noted sculptor and alumnus, installed on the campus

 - The Melva Lind Interpretive Center and 135-acre Linnaeus Arboretum

-- Member of NCAA Division III; Minnesota Intercollegiate Athletic Conference (MIAC)
+- Member of NCAA Division III; Minnesota Intercollegiate Athletic Conference (MIAC), and National Collegiate Gymnastics Association (NCGA)

-- Top 25 finishes in 15 of the past 16 years in Directors' Cup national competition for overall athletics program excellence in Division III
+- Top 25 finishes 15 times in the 19-year history of the Directors’ Cup national competition for overall athletics program excellence among the more than 400 schools in Division III

 - 75% participation in more than 30 intramural activities and 9 club sports